LiliaFramework/Lilia/docs/docs/libraries/lia.fonts.md

 **Description:**

-Recreates all stored fonts.
-Called when font related config values change.
+Recreates all stored fonts from the internal list.
+This runs automatically when the screen resolution changes or when the `Font` or `GenericFont` configs update.
+Once complete it fires `PostLoadFonts` with `currentFont` and `genericFont`.

 **Parameters:**